milescogan92/MDCProject4-client/README.md

 As a user, I want to be able to update those repairs if the date, repair type, or cost changes As a user, I want to be able to delete repairs if they do not occur As a user, I want to be able to index all my past and present repairs in a list.
+As a user I want to be able to add mileage, price, type, and date of repairs